mlesnoff/JchemoDemo/README.md

 # JchemoDemo

 **JchemoDemo** is a Julia [project-environment](https://github.com/mlesnoff/JchemoDemo/blob/master/Project.toml) of tutorials on package [**Jchemo.jl**](https://github.com/mlesnoff/Jchemo.jl).
 It illustrates the general syntax of basic functions of the package.
-The contents are regularly updated.
+The contents of the project are regularly updated.

 **Contents**